-Transfer applications are available between September 1 and February 1.
-Completed applications should be received by the Caltech Office of Undergraduate Admissions by March 1.
+Applications are available September 1.
+Completed applications should be received by the Office of Undergraduate Admissions by March 1.
 Applicants will be notified of the decisions of the Admissions Committee in mid-June.
-Questions about transfer admission and application requests should be directed to: Transfer Information, Office of Undergraduate Admissions, Caltech Mail Code 55-63, Pasadena, CA 91125, U.S.A., (818) 395-6341.
+Questions about transfer admission and application should be directed toTransfer Information, Office of Undergraduate Admissions, Caltech Mail Code 55-63, Pasadena, CA 91125, U.S.A., (818) 395-6341.